TIGER-AI-Lab/StructEval/README.md

 # StructEval

 StructEval is a framework for evaluating language models on structured outputs, supporting rendering and evaluation of generated code.
+Our paper has been accepted by TMLR 2025.

 ## Installation